 Depending on the nature of the event or computer problem, some severity levels don't apply and aren't included.
-For example, with the Installed applications event, applications have either been added or removed, so the alert can be Informational only.
+For example, with the chassis intrusion event, the computer's chassis is either open or closed.
+If it is open, this can trigger an alert action with a severity of warning.
 Other events, such as Disk space and Virtual memory, include three severity levels (OK, Warning, and Critical).